ferrocyante/Manage-Server/README.md

 5. Select the `raycast-browser-bridge` folder from inside the package folder.
 6. The extension will appear in your list. **Copy the Extension ID** shown under its name — you will need to paste it into the Raycast extension preferences in Step 3.

-> **Helium / Ungoogled Chromium users:** Helium is sometimes misdetected as Chrome because it strips Google-specific APIs that the extension uses for browser identification.
-After loading the extension, you need to manually set the browser type once:
->
-> 1. Go to `chrome://extensions` and click **Service Worker** under the Switch Tabs Bridge extension to open the background DevTools.
-> 2. In the Console tab, paste and run:
->    ```js
->    chrome.storage.local.set({ browserOverride: "helium" })
->    ```
-> 3. Close DevTools.
-The extension will now correctly identify itself as Helium to the server and Raycast.

 ---

 ### Step 2 — Place the Server Folder